Randomness and Differentiability: Extensions of the results to weaker effectiveness notions

-\n \emph{Further algorithmic randomness notions.} $2$-randomness has not yet been characterized via differentiability of effective functions.
-One can also attempt to adapt the results on computable randomness in Sections~\ref{s:CRand_intro} and~\ref{s:CRandDiff} to the subrecursive case, and in particular to polynomial time randomness.
-There is an extensive theory of polynomial time computable functions on the unit interval; see for instance near the end of \cite{Wei00}.
+\n \emph{Further algorithmic randomness notions.} Miyabe \cite{Miyabe:12} has characterized Kurtz randomness via an effective version of the differentiation theorem. $2$-randomness has not yet been characterized via differentiability of effective functions.
+Figueira and Nies~\cite{Figueira.Nies:13} and independently Kawamura and Miyabe (2013) have adapted the results on computable randomness in Sections~\ref{s:CRand_intro} and~\ref{s:CRandDiff} to the subrecursive case, and in particular to polynomial time randomness.
+There is an extensive theory of polynomial time computable functions on the unit interval; see for instance near the end of \cite{ Weihrauch:00}.

-\vsp \n \emph{Values of the derivative.} If $f$ is a computable function of bounded variation, then $f'(z) $ exists for all \ML{} random reals $z$ by Theorem~\ref{thm:MLbV}.
+\n \emph{Values of the derivative.} If $f$ is a (Markov) computable function of bounded variation, then $f'(z) $ exists for all \ML{} random reals $z$ by Theorems~\ref{thm:MLbV} and~\ref{thm:extensionIQcomputable}.
 A.\ Pauly (2011) has asked what can be said about effectivity properties of the derivative as a function on the \ML{} random reals.
-For instance, is it layerwise computable in the sense of Hoyrup and Rojas~\cite{Hoyrup.Rojas:09}?
-Similar questions can be asked about other randomness notions and classes of functions.
+Layerwise computability in the sense of Hoyrup and Rojas~\cite{Hoyrup.Rojas:09} might be relevant here.
+Demuth has shown in \cite[p.\ 584]{Demuth:75} that if $f$ is Markov computable and $z$ is $\DII$ and satisfies a certain randomness property stronger than \ML's, then $f'(z)$ is $\DII$ uniformly in an index for~$z$ as a $\DII$ real; also see~\cite[Section~4]{Kucera.Nies:12}.
+Similar questions can be asked about other randomness notions and the corresponding classes of functions.